TOYOTA’S GLOBAL 5 CONTINENTS DRIVE HEADS FOR THE UK

 Toyota’s 5 Continents Drive started its European leg this week, the latest stage in an unprecedented around-the-world “test drive”.
 The epic journey takes in some of the most punishing terrains that each continent has to offer, visiting key Toyota locations along the way.

 The European route will cover more than 11,500 miles taking in 23 countries.
-The initial eight-week programme take in the UK, where the schedule includes visits to Toyota’s car plant at Burnaston in Derbyshire and its engine manufacturing centre in Deeside, North Wales.
+The initial eight-week programme take in the UK, where the schedule includes a visit to Toyota’s engine manufacturing centre in Deeside, North Wales.
 A second, four-week winter expedition will cover Europe’s northern and eastern regions.
 Starting in Copenhagen, Denmark, it will conclude at the Toyota Gazoo Racing World Rally Team factory in Puuppola, Finland.

 An official launch took place yesterday at the Caetano plant in Portugal, a symbolic location as it is here that the first Toyota vehicles were built in Europe, 46 years ago.